nirlepshah/meet/README.md

 ○ As a user, I would like to be able to add the app shortcut to my home screen so that I can open the app faster. <br>
 ○ As a user, I would like to be able to see a chart showing the upcoming events in each city so that I know what events are organized in which city <br>

-## Scenarios
+## Scenarios:

 FEATURE 2: SHOW/HIDE AN EVENT'S DETAILS

-User Story: As a user, I would like to be able to click the show/hide event details button, so that I can see more/less information about a particular event. <br>
+User Story: As a user, I would like to be able to click the show/hide event details button, so that I can see more/less information about a particular event.

 Scenario 1: An event element card remains collapsed by default